 At the hearing, all parties (usually the taxpayer and assessor) are given an opportunity to introduce evidence and cross-examine any witnesses.
 A party wishing to make an opening statement or closing argument is allowed to do so, but this is not typically requested except in certain appeals involving high dollar commercial property or when an attorney is representing a party.
 Usually, the taxpayer presents its evidence first since it is the appealing party and has the burden of proof.
 When the assessor appeals a decision of the county board of equalization, the assessor puts his or her evidence on first.
-Hearings before administrative judges are tape recorded.
+SBOE Rule 0600-01-.11(3) provides that a record of any hearing of any appeal before an administrative judge will be made by digital recording.
+Additionally, the rule provides that any party may, at its own expense, procure a court reporter to record the oral proceedings or a transcribe the digital recording.